 In situations like this, if you don’t resolve it as fast as you can – then you may lose your site traffic.
 No one likes to visit a slow or sluggish website – no matter how quality its contents may be.

-On the post, I will list out the reasons why your WordPress site may get very slow in loading its pages.
+In the post, I will list out the reasons why your WordPress site may get very slow in loading its pages.
 I will also explain elaborately how this issue can be resolved.

-Reasons Why WordPress Loads Slow
+Why Some WordPress Blogs Loads Slow

 - External scripts from your theme or plugins.